tc39/proposal-temporal/docs/duration.md

 Any non-object value is converted to a string, which is expected to be in ISO 8601 format.

 The `overflow` option controls how out-of-range values are interpreted:
-- `constrain` (the default): Infinite values are clamped to `Number.MAX_VALUE` or `-Number.MAX_VALUE`.
-  Values higher than the next highest unit (for example, 90 minutes) are left as-is.
+- `constrain` (the default): Values higher than the next highest unit (for example, 90 minutes) are left as-is.
-- `balance`: Infinite values will cause the function to throw a `RangeError`.
-  Values higher than the next highest unit, are converted to be in-range by incrementing the next highest unit accordingly.
+- `balance`: Values higher than the next highest unit, are converted to be in-range by incrementing the next highest unit accordingly.
   For example, 90 minutes becomes one hour and 30 minutes.
-- `reject`: Infinite values will cause the function to throw a `RangeError`.
-  Values higher than the next highest unit (for example, 90 minutes) are left as-is.

-No matter which overflow mode is selected, all non-zero values must have the same sign.
+No matter which overflow mode is selected, all non-zero values must have the same sign, and must not be infinite.
-If they do not, the function will throw a `RangeError`.
+Otherwise, the function will throw a `RangeError`.

 > **NOTE:** Years and months can have different lengths.
 In the default ISO calendar, a year can be 365 or 366 days, and a month can be 28, 29, 30, or 31 days.